JTP75/Advanced-Digital-Design/README.md

 ## Lab 5 - Matrix Multiplication Hardware Accelerator
 A hardware accelerator for multiplying matrices implemented with Vivado HLS.
 Intended for learning how to use Vivado HLS.
 ## Lab 6 - Image Convolution Hardware Accelerator
 A fully implemented hardware accelerator for grayscale image convolution.
 Runtime complexity is the same as the size of the input image.
 The onboard hardware implementation relies on a low-overhead Linux distribution.
 For results, see lab_6/lab6_report.pdf.
+Features both shift register and ring buffer implementations.